Herandom/advent_of_code/2024/diary.md

 * Day 2: 2nd star
 ### Learnings
 * `slices.Delete` makes no sense.
 Don't use it, just handroll something instead.
 Addendum: or just make a copy of the slice and then Delete and remove n-indexes from the end.
+* There is an `...` operator!
+This should be understood!